Healthdirect Free Australian health advice you can count on.

 • ringing or other persistent noise in the ears

-Serious side effects of doxycycline, which may need urgent medical attention, include:
+Serious side effects are rare but may need urgent medical attention.
+They include:

 • increased pressure in the brain (headache, blurred vision, vomiting)